Are you looking for information on how to host a Twitter chat? Then this guide is for YOU.

 - Hold a meeting with your guest and your twitter chat team to finalize details on expectations, roles, timing, etc.

 - Create a list of those who you think would be your potential participants of the Twitter chat so you can focus on engaging with them.
 And then remind them about it as well.
 You can preschedule this using a tool that way you do not have to re-do this over and over.

 - Be polite, and stay polite.

 - Fire-up your twitter chat participants by encouraging them and affirming their comments.
 It is not about you after all.
 Social media is about THEM although it is YOUR chat.

 - Endeavor to engage with other Tweeters, if you are the host.
 Spread out a bit and engage with other participants.

 - Share a quick guide before posting your first question, and then reshare it during the second half for those who jumped in later.

 - Acknowledge participants of your chat.
 Favorite tweets.
 Retweet.
 Reply.

 - Prepare everyone for next question.

-- Remind your community what hashtag to use so tweets don’t fall into the black hole in case they are not using tweetchat.com or similar tools.
+- Frequently, remind your community what hashtag to use so tweets don’t fall into the black hole in case they are not using tweetchat.com or similar tools.